Executive dysfunction: Autism spectrum disorder

 Although there has been some debate, inhibition is generally no longer considered to be an executive function deficit in autistic people.
 Autistic individuals have demonstrated differential performance on various tests of inhibition, with results being taken to indicate a general difficulty in the inhibition of a habitual response.
 However, performance on the Stroop task, for example, has been unimpaired relative to matched controls.
 An alternative explanation has suggested that executive function tests that demonstrate a clear rationale are passed by autistic individuals.
 In this light, it is the design of the measures of inhibition that have been implicated in the observation of impaired performance rather than inhibition being a core deficit.

 In general, autistic individuals show relatively spared performance on tasks that do not require mentalization.
 These include: use of desire and emotion words, sequencing behavioural pictures, and the recognition of basic facial emotional expressions.
 In contrast, autistic individuals typically demonstrated impaired performance on tasks that do require mentalizing.
-These include: false beliefs, use of belief and idea words, sequencing mentalistic pictures, and recognizing complex emotions such as admiring or scheming.
+These include: false beliefs, use of belief and idea words, sequencing mentalistic pictures, and recognizing complex emotions such as scheming.

 Bipolar disorder

 Bipolar disorder is a mood disorder that is characterized by both highs (mania) and lows (depression) in mood.
 These changes in mood sometimes alternate rapidly (changes within days or weeks) and sometimes not so rapidly (within weeks or months).
-Current research provides strong evidence of cognitive impairments in individuals with bipolar disorder, particularly in executive function and verbal learning.
+A 2006 study provided strong evidence of cognitive impairments in individuals with bipolar disorder, particularly in executive function and verbal learning.
 Moreover, these cognitive deficits appear to be consistent cross-culturally, indicating that these impairments are characteristic of the disorder and not attributable to differences in cultural values, norms, or practice.
 Functional neuroimaging studies have implicated abnormalities in the dorsolateral prefrontal cortex and the anterior cingulate cortex as being volumetrically different in individuals with bipolar disorder.

 Individuals affected by bipolar disorder exhibit deficits in strategic thinking, inhibitory control, working memory, attention, and initiation that are independent of affective state.
 In contrast to the more generalized cognitive impairment demonstrated in persons with schizophrenia, for example, deficits in bipolar disorder are typically less severe and more restricted.
 It has been suggested that a "stable dys-regulation of prefrontal function or the subcortical-frontal circuitry [of the brain] may underlie the cognitive disturbances of bipolar disorder".
 Executive dysfunction in bipolar disorder is suggested to be associated particularly with the manic state, and is largely accounted for in terms of the formal thought disorder that is a feature of mania.
 It is important to note, however, that patients with bipolar disorder with a history of psychosis demonstrated greater impairment on measures of executive functioning and spatial working memory compared with bipolar patients without a history of psychosis suggesting that psychotic symptoms are correlated with executive dysfunction.